Vision-Bot Security Frequently Asked Questions (FAQ)

 Yes.
 We use an Agile methodology that incorporates cross-functional teams and clearly separated development, staging, and production environments.

-Does the Dashboard hosting service have a SOC 2 Type 2 report?
+Does the Vision-Bot hosting service have a SOC 2 Type 2 report?

 We are currently preparing for a SOC 2 Type 2 report that is expected in 2018.